CraftAcademyLabs/coach-guides/weeks/week_4.md

   - self organizing teams
   - the importance of planning your work
 * Learn about Sinatra
-  - understand the concept of ORM's vs SQL (DataMapper)
+  - understand the concept of ORM's vs SQL (ActiveRecord)
-  - understand the structure of a Sinatra app
+  - understand the MVC structure
     - controllers
     - routes
     - models
     - relation between models
     - concept of `params` (See: https://www.youtube.com/watch?v=y57OnWV6dRE)
-* Learn about the basics of working with Legacy code
-* Learn about User Authentication
+* Learn about User Authentication using Warden
 * Learn about the hardships that will occur if we can't read documentation for libraries we use in our projects (gems).
-* Basics of Test- and Behavior Driven Development or Acceptance - Unit Test cycle (Do we want to introduce this change at the moment?)
+* Basics of Test- and Behavior Driven Development or Acceptance - Unit Test cycle.
 * Really embrace and understand the benefits of Pair Programming && collaboration using Git and GitHub
-* understand Rack based applications
-* learn about deployment to Heroku and the benefits of services like Heroku, DigitalOcean and AWS
+* Learn about deployment to Heroku and the benefits of services like Heroku, DigitalOcean and AWS

 ### Weekend challenge
 SlowFood (Sinatra) (User Interface/UX) - Note: group challenge The weekend is devoted to focus on the User experience of the app.
 Here we start looking at the styling.
-We want them to notice that the planning they did in the initial stage was not detailed enough and that they missed he focus on the user.
+We want them to notice that the planning they did in the initial stage was not detailed enough and that they missed to focus on the user.
 ### Learning objectives
 * All of the above
 * Also learn about: